 What Are the Simple Tenses? (with Examples)

-The three simple tenses are used to describe actions without specifically stating whether the actions are completed or ongoing.
+The three simple tenses express facts or habitual activities.
+Unlike the other tenses, the simple tenses describe actions without specifically stating whether the actions are completed or ongoing.

 - I went.